 RELATED: 50 Ways to Stress Less

-Massage Therapy.
 The Centers for Disease Control and Prevention estimates that in 2002, 19 million Americans have used massage therapy at least once.
-There is evidence of massage therapy being used in numerous ancient cultures, including those of Egypt, India, China, Japan and Arabic countries.
+There is evidence of massage therapy being used in numerous ancient cultures, including Egypt, India, China, Japan, and Arabic countries.
 Some evidence indicates that massage for migraine sufferers may help reduce the number of attacks.
 Even though there are very few studies for massage and migraine headaches, one small 2006 study of 47 migraine sufferers randomly assigned some participants to receive massage therapy.
 The migraine patients who participated in massage therapy had fewer migraines and slept better during the weeks they had massages.

-Don’t Give Up on Natural Migraine Headache Prevention!
+Don’t Give Up on Natural Migraine Headache Prevention

 Preventing and reducing the pain and frequency of migraine headaches is definitely doable without the use of prescription meds.
 The information above includes some of the best evidence-based natural remedies for natural migraine prevention.
-If you suffer from migraine headaches, discuss this article with a trusted healthcare professional who knows your health background.
+If you suffer from migraine headaches, discuss this article with a trusted and knowledgeable healthcare professional who knows your health background.
 Working together to find the root cause(s) can result in the relief of your migraine headaches.

 Resources and Research